 It’s funny to see how people look at the investment banking job description and get more confused.
-So, what do you guys do, really?
+So, what do investment bankers do, really?
 Here is my attempt to answer the question in plain English.

-Investment banks help corporations and governments improve their way of using and managing money.
+Investment banks help corporations and governments improve how they use and manage money.

-Investment banks assist their clients to raise money through stock or bond offerings.
-The proceeds can be used for expansion, new investments or repay old and expensive debts.
+Investment banks assist their clients in raising money through stock or bond offerings.
+The proceeds can be used for expansion, new investments, or repaying old and expensive debts.
 Alternatively, i-banks can help companies spend idle cash by buying back stock/debt at a good price.

-Investment banks advise their clients on certain strategic moves such as buying or selling a business, and restructuring business lines to improve profitability.
-In many cases the strategic move (e.g. acquisition) requires concurrent capital raising exercise described above.
+Investment banks advise their clients on certain strategic moves, such as buying or selling a business and restructuring business lines to improve profitability.
+In many cases, the strategic move (e.g., acquisition) requires the concurrent capital-raising exercise described above.

-This is what bankers do in boutique investment bank; but for large global banks they have two additional divisions that work closely together.
+This is what bankers do in boutique investment banks.
+But large global banks have two additional divisions that work closely together.

 Typically known as Investment Banking, this division is responsible for the Capital Raising and Advisory work mentioned above.

-Financial products include plain-vanilla stocks and bonds, together with convertible bonds, high yield bond and other fixed-income products, foreign currencies, commodities, and derivatives (structured products).
+Financial products include plain-vanilla stocks and bonds, together with convertible bonds, high-yield bonds, other fixed-income products, foreign currencies, commodities, and derivatives (structured products).

-This division also works hand-in-hand with Corporate Finance in stock/bond offerings: Their Institutional Sales Team is responsible for promoting these stock/bond to their clients.
+This division also works hand-in-hand with Corporate Finance in stock/bond offerings.
+The Institutional Sales Team promotes these stocks/bonds to their clients.

-A few big Investment Banks have Proprietary Desk which uses the firm’s own money to buy and sell financial products.
-This is a high risk high reward business that can bring glory or demise to the firm.
-Since the financial crisis most banks have either closed or substantially downsized their proprietary trading business.
+A few big Investment Banks have a Proprietary Desk, which uses the firm’s own money to buy and sell financial products.
+This is a high-risk, high-reward business that can bring glory or demise to the firm.
+Since the financial crisis, most banks have either closed or substantially downsized their proprietary trading business.
 Goldman remains the best in this trade.

-This division is responsible for tracking and writing research reports and make buy/hold/sell recommendations to Institutional clients.
+This division is responsible for tracking and writing research reports and making buy/hold/sell recommendations to Institutional clients.

-The research reports are also useful tools for bankers in Corporate Finance to talk to their clients and show how much the i-bank as a whole care about them (especially if it is recommending a buy rating).
+The research reports are also useful tools for bankers in Corporate Finance to talk to their clients and show how much the i-bank cares about them (especially if it recommends a buy rating).

 You may notice that there are potential conflicts between Corporate Finance and Research.
-There must be procedure known as the “Chinese Wall” in place to separate the two.
+There must be a procedure known as the “Chinese Wall” to separate the two.

-Other than these 3 divisions, a full-serviced Investment Bank may have other front-office operations such as private wealth management, fund management, private equity and even a retail banking arm (e.g. Citibank).
+Besides these three divisions, a full-serviced Investment Bank may have other front-office operations such as private wealth management, fund management, private equity, and even a retail banking arm (e.g., Citibank).

 The opportunities in an investment bank are not limited to the Investment Banking division.

-Take your time to talk to recruiters or your contact in the industry to find out the best career for you.
+Take your time to talk to recruiters or your industry contact to find the best career for you.